Pakistani Americans: Religion

 Most Pakistani Americans are Muslims.
 Religion figures prominently in many Pakistani American families.

-The majority of Pakistanis belong to the Sunni sect of Islam, although there is a significant representation of the Shi'ite and Ahmadiyya sects.
-In smaller towns in America where there may not be mosques within easy access, Pakistani Americans make trips to attend the nearest one on major religious holidays and occasions.
-Pakistani Americans worship at mosques alongside other Muslims who might trace their ancestry to all parts of the Islamic world; there are generally no separate Pakistani American mosques.
+The majority of Pakistanis are Sunni Muslims, although a significant minority are Shi'ite or Ahmadiyya Muslims.
+In smaller American towns which do not have mosques within an hour's driving distance, Pakistani Americans make trips to attend the nearest one mainly on major religious holidays and occasions,such as Eid.
+Pakistani Americans worship at mosques alongside other Muslims who often trace their ancestry to other parts of the Islamic world; mosques in the U.S. are usually not specific to a particular nationality or ethnic group.

-Pakistani Americans also participate in and contribute to the larger Islamic community, which includes Arab Americans, Indian Americans, Iranian Americans, Turkish Americans, Azerbaijani Americans, African Americans, Indonesian Americans, Malaysian Americans, Bosnian Americans, Albanian Americans, Bangladeshi Americans, and many more ethnic backgrounds in America.
-They are part of the larger community's efforts to educate the country about the ideals of Islam and the teachings of Mohammed.
-Pakistani Americans have played important roles in the association the Muslim Students Association (MSA), which caters to the needs of Islamic students across the United States.
-MSA is affiliated with the Islamic Society of North America and Islamic Circle of North America which are both considered offshoots of the MSA.
-Pakistani Americans have significantly contributed to both organizations.
+Pakistani Americans also participate in and contribute to the larger Islamic community, which includes Americans of Arab, African, Indian, Bangladeshi, Iranian, Turkish, Azerbaijani, Indonesian, Malaysian, Albanian, and Bosnian descent.
+Pakistanis are part of the larger Muslim community's efforts to educate the country about Islam's principles and teachings.
+Pakistani Americans have played important roles in the Muslim Students Association (MSA), which caters to the needs of Islamic students across the U.S. Pakistani Americans have also significantly contributed to the Islamic Society of North America and Islamic Circle of North America, which are both considered offshoots of the MSA.

-Although most Pakistani Americans are Muslims, there are also Hindus, Christians, and Zoroastrians within the community.
+Although most Pakistani Americans are Muslims, some are Hindus, Christians, or Zoroastrians.
 Pakistani Christians, like Asian Christians, worship at churches all over the country and share in the religious life of the dominant Christian culture in America.
-Pakistani Hindus mainly share in the religious life of numerous Hindus from various nationalities, such as Indian American Hindus.
-Pakistani Hindus are mostly from Karachi.
-In recent times, Pakistani Zoroastrians (called Parsis) have come to the United States mainly from the cities of Lahore and Karachi.
-Apart from fellow Pakistanis, they also congregate with fellow Zoroastrian co-religionists from Iran.
+Pakistani Hindus mainly originate from Karachi and religiously associate with fellow Hindus from India.
+In recent times, Pakistani Zoroastrians (called Parsis) mainly emigrated from Lahore and Karachi to the U.S. Pakistani Zoroastrians religiously associate with fellow Zoroastrians from Iran.

 Music

 Notable contributions

-Pakistani Americans have made many contributions to the United States in many fields, such as science, politics, military, sports, philanthropy, business and economy.
+Pakistani Americans have made many contributions to the U.S. in science, politics, the military, sports, philanthropy, and business.

 Business and finance

-Shahid Khan is a Pakistani American billionaire businessman who is owner of an auto-parts company and an NFL team Jacksonville Jaguars.
-As of 2012, he was estimated to have a net worth exceeding $6 billion and is featured on the Forbes 400 list of richest Americans, on which he ranks 179.
-Overall on the Forbes list of billionaires, he is the 491st richest person in the world.
+Shahid Khan is a Pakistani-American billionaire businessman who is owner of an auto-parts company and the NFL team the Jacksonville Jaguars.
+As of 2012, his net worth was estimated to exceed $6 billion, being ranked at No. 179 on the Forbes 400 list of wealthiest Americans.
+Forbes also ranked him the 491st wealthiest person in the world.

+Education

+Amir Hussain is a scholar of Islam and President of the American Academy of Religion.
+Scholars, such as Omar Suleiman and Nouman Ali Khan, preach Islam in the country.

 Philanthropy

-The Pakistani American community is said to be philanthropic, research shows that in the year 2002 the community gave close to US$1 Billion in philanthropic activities (including value of volunteered time).
-Since the Pakistani diaspora has spread internationally over the years, many Pakistanis living abroad choose to donate time, money and talent to further development in Pakistan.
-Pakathon, for example, aims to empower Pakistanis through innovation, technology and entrepreneurship.
+In 2002, the community contributed nearly $1 billion in philanthropic activities (including value of volunteered time.)
+Since the Pakistani diaspora has spread internationally over the years, many Pakistanis living abroad choose to donate time, money, and talent to further development in Pakistan.
+Pakathon, for example, aims to empower Pakistanis through innovation, technology, and entrepreneurship.